a-senkovenko/Project_4_Tardigardes/README.md

-# Tardigardes in space
+# Tardigrades in space

+Tardigrades are microscopic extremofile ecdysozoans capable to survive after desiccation, freezing, and severe osmotic stress by entering a ametabolic state called cryptobiosis.
+Exact pathways providing tardigrade extremotolerance need to be found.

+Gene prediction is one of the principal approaches to assess the properties of undescribed genes.
+Generally deployed techniques include ab initio prediction and similarity-based search.

+Therefore, in this project analysis of [*Ramazzottius varieornatus*](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?id=947166) genome was performed with following search of proteins associated with radiation damage negation.

+Before the analyzis download [genome](http://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/001/949/185/GCA_001949185.1_Rvar_4.0/GCA_001949185.1_Rvar_4.0_genomic.fna.gz), [annotation](https://drive.google.com/file/d/1hCEywBlqNzTrIpQsZTVuZk1S9qKzqQAq/view?usp=sharing) and prebuilt protein [fasta](https://drive.google.com/file/d/12ShwrgLkvJIYQV2p1UlXklmxSOOxyxj4/view?usp=sharing).

 ## Step 1.
 Structural annotation

-If we have built genome annotation in gff format we can use it to restore protein fasta file via numerous methods.
+If we have built genome annotation in gff format use it to restore protein fasta file via numerous methods.
 The script [getAnnoFast.pl](http://augustus.gobics.de/binaries/scripts/getAnnoFasta.pl) can be used for this task:

 ```bash